obidea/semantika-sgvizler/README.md

 * Copy the whole content in `$PROJECT_HOME/visualization/` to `$CATALINA_HOME/webapps/indodapoer`.
 * If you use a different endpoint address as in the example, you need to edit the `index.html` and change the default endpoint URL.
-* Go to address `http://localhost:8080/indodapoer/` to see the visualization and play with it.
+* Go to address `http://localhost:8080/indodapoer/` to see the visualization and get play with it.

 Questions?